The VisionHelping individuals on the autism spectrum have a brighter tomorrow.

 The Select Human Services program in Pleasantville opened a new program called Select Connects last year with the mission to "challenge ourselves to enhance the lives of people with intellectual and other developmental disabilities."
 Dedicated staff bring participants out into their communities in a variety of programs both recreational and educational.
 In order to make this possible, FECA purchased one van and successfully worked with the national Toyota company to access their donation of a second van.

-FECA Awards Grant for Eagle Scout Service: Henry Drukenbrod Begins His College Career
+FECA Awards Grant for Eagle Scout Service: Henry continues his college journey with happy support from FECA!

 Image